anthonykhong/Project-1/README.md

 ## Description

 <p>This is a browser-based memory game created using Javascript.</p>
 <p>As a fan of the manga One Piece, I have decided to use it as the theme of this game.
-Furthermore, I used the jolly roger of each individual crew member as inspiration for the design of my flipped cards.</p>
+Furthermore, I used each individual crew member as an inspiration for the design of my flipped cards.</p>

 ## Getting Started